joaquinaccorsi/joaquinaccorsi/README.md

 - 👀 I’m interested in Blockchain, Web3, Solidity, Design.
 - 🌱 I’m currently learning ReactJs.
 - 💞️ I’m looking to collaborate on Blockchain projects with a excelent team behind, organized and constantly updated.
-- 📫 How to reach me, look the channels on my profile.
+- 📫 How to reach me?
+Look the channels on my profile.

 <!---
 joaquinaccorsi/joaquinaccorsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.